wlib/ffs/README.md

 ## Usage

-FFS is simple enough for your grandma to figure out.
+FFS is simple enough for your grandma to figure out

 Start up a server like this: